PennyLaneAI/pennylane/doc/quickstart/intro.rst

 * Save **configurations** for PennyLane

-More information about PennyLane's code base can be found in the :ref:`User Documentation <user_docs>`.
+More information about PennyLane's code base can be found in the :ref:`Code Documentation <library_overview>`.

 Quantum functions
 -----------------

-A quantum circuit is constructed as a special Python function, a *quantum (circuit) function*.
+A quantum circuit is constructed as a special Python function, a *quantum circuit function*, or *quantum function* in short.
 For example:

 .. code-block:: python

+    import pennylane as qml

     def my_quantum_function(x, y):
         qml.RZ(x, wires=0)